Mouride Order: Cultural influence

 The marabouts of the Mouride Brotherhood devote less time to study and teaching than other brotherhoods.
 They devote most of their time to ordering their disciples’ work and making amulets for their disciples' work and making amulets for their followers.
 Devout Mourides’ homes and workplaces are covered with pictures and sayings of their marabout, and they wear numerous amulets prepared by them.
 These acts are believed to bring them a better life and solve their problems as well.
-Even taxi and bus drivers fill their vehicles with stickers, paintings and photos of the marabouts of their particular brotherhoods.
+Even taxi and bus drivers fill their vehicles with stickers, paintings, and photos of the marabouts of their particular brotherhoods.

 The marabout-talibe relationship in Senegal is essentially a relationship of personal dependence.
 It can be a charismatic or a clientelistic relationship.
-In a charismatic relationship demonstrations of devotion and abnegation towards the marabouts can only explained because their talibes see them as intercessors or even intermediaries with god.
+In a charismatic relationship, demonstrations of devotion and abnegation towards the marabouts can only be explained because their talibes see them as intercessors or even intermediaries with God.
 This charismatic relationship is reinforced and complemented by a parallel clientelistic relationship between marabout and follower.
-The results is that marabouts are expected to provide certain material benefits to their follower in addition to the spiritual ones.
+The results are that marabouts are expected to provide certain material benefits to their follower in addition to the spiritual ones.

 This patronage function has been important in the distribution of land, especially during periods of expanding peanut cultivation.
-Mouride social organization was developed in the context of the expanding peanut economy and its unique formulation was adapted to the economic imperatives of that context.
+Mouride social organization was developed in the context of the expanding peanut economy, and its unique formulation was adapted to the economic imperatives of that context.
 The most distinctive institutional expression of Mouride agro-religious innovation is the daara, an agricultural community of young men in the service of a marabout.
 These collective farms were largely responsible for the expansion of peanut cultivation.
 A Mouride peasant may submit to a marabout's organization of agricultural work because it is the best option available to him, independently of the ideology which supports it.

 In contrast to a vision of masses blindly manipulated by a religious elite, the ties of talibes to their marabouts are frequently far more contingent and tenuous than assumed.
 As a result, marabouts confront the problem of recruiting and retaining followers.
-People at times confront a choice of which marabout to follow, the level of attachment to that marabout, and the domains or situations in which to follow him.
+People, at times, confront a choice of which marabout to follow, the level of attachment to that marabout, and the domains or situations in which to follow him.
 While there is a widespread belief in the marabout system in Senegal and a strong commitment to it, it is not necessarily accompanied by an absolute attachment to any one living marabout.